 In short, it’s temporary.
 By fixing your diet or treating the digestive issues that are preventing you from absorbing and using iron, it’s almost always possible to regrow the hair you’ve lost and get your previous hairline back.

-To regrow hair from an iron deficiency, your doctor will normally recommend a diet that’s rich in iron.
+To regrow hair from an iron deficiency, your healthcare provider will normally recommend a diet that’s rich in iron.
 Foods like red meat, poultry, salmon, tuna, shellfish and whole eggs are all great sources of dietary iron.

-There are also large amounts of iron in nuts, pumpkin seeds, broccoli, berries, dark and leafy greens, tofu and legumes.
-Your doctor may also recommend using an iron supplement to get more iron without needing to make any major adjustments to your diet.
+There are also large amounts of iron in nuts, seeds, broccoli, berries, dark and leafy greens, tofu and legumes.
+Your healthcare provider may also recommend using an iron supplement to get more iron without needing to make any major adjustments to your diet.

-If your iron deficiency is the result of a disease or condition that prevents you from digesting food properly, your doctor will likely recommend treating the underlying issue before treating your resulting hair loss.
+If your iron deficiency is the result of a disease or condition that prevents you from digesting food properly, your healthcare provider will likely recommend treating the underlying issue before treating your resulting hair loss.